leejoramo/UUCGV/UUCGV ByLaws.md

 	> Lee: Job: Adult RE Team Leader #elected #1

-13. **Ad Hoc Teams:** The Board of Trustees may appoint ad hoc teams  as deemed necessary.
+13. **Ad Hoc Teams:** The Board may appoint ad hoc teams  as deemed necessary.
 Such teams shall cease to exist when the purpose for which they were appointed has been accomplished.
 Continuing Ad Hoc Teams must be re-authorized on an annual basis.

 ## Article IX: COMMITTEE ON MINISTRY (COM)